“Guess whose birthday it is tomorrow,” I ask as I push the washcloth in a circular motion inside her ear.

 And I have to laugh as I answer, “Of course!
 On your birthday you get to decide how old you want to be.”

 Since her stroke a year ago, Mom’s verbal communication is limited.
-She cannot in this moment convey what sixteen signifies to her, what it meant to live in the early 1950s when Macarthyism had taken over the minds of crazed politicians while the dropping of the hydrogen bomb was considered a solution to anything.
+She cannot at this moment convey what 16 years old signifies to her, what it meant to live in the early 1950s when Macarthyism had taken over the minds of crazed politicians while the dropping of the hydrogen bomb was considered a solution to anything.
 Had she been able, I’m sure my mother would have described her last year of freedom and budding independence with the same wistfulness she has always harbored.

-“I wished I would have waited another year,” she has admitted before.
+“I wished I would have waited another year before I got married,” she admits.

-After she turned from sixteen to seventeen, my mother married my father and she began a long journey of giving birth to ten children, six of whom she would have to hand wash cloth diapers for because Pampers wouldn’t hit the market for another thirteen years.
+After she turned from 16 to 17, my mother married my father and she began a long journey of giving birth to ten children, six of whom she would have to hand wash cloth diapers for because Pampers wouldn’t hit the market for another 13 years.

 Before I tucked her into bed tonight, I showed her a photo and asked, “How old were you here?”

 That same smile returned and clear as though it were morning, she said, “Oh look at me!
-Sixteen.
-I was sixteen there.”
+Sixteen; I was 16 there.”

-Tomorrow morning, the calendar marks 79 years for my mother, but she’s chosen to be sixteen instead.
+Tomorrow morning, the calendar marks 79 years for my mother, but she’s chosen to be 16 years old instead.
 I’d say she’s earned it.